jrochkind/texts/search_compare/article.md

 #### Documentation

 There actually is a fair amount of documentation on the public web, although it's scattered in several places and can be hard to locate.
-Quite a bit of documentation in the EBSCO 'support' knowledge base, don't forget to look there.
+EBSCO also maintains an extensive support knowledge base that includes entries on API issues as well.

 As typical for all these products, response formats are fairly undocumented and need to be reverse-engineered, but a DTD is provided for the XML response (if you can find it: http://support.ebsco.com/eit/docs/DTD_EIT_WS_searchResponse.zip), which is better than nothing, although insufficient at documenting semantics.